 The College community will adhere to a specific set of testing, tracing, quarantine and notification protocols as we return to residence this fall.

-The College is developing protocols, consistent with the recommendations from the Centers for Disease Control (CDC), the American Health Association, and the Commonwealth of Pennsylvania, for contact tracing and establishing spaces to isolate any student who tests positive for COVID-19.
-We are also developing plans to appropriately quarantine students who have been exposed to COVID-19 to decrease transmission and prevent outbreaks.
+The College has developed protocols, consistent with the recommendations from the Centers for Disease Control (CDC), the American Health Association, and the Commonwealth of Pennsylvania, for contact tracing and establishing spaces to isolate any student who tests positive for COVID-19.
+We have also developed plans to appropriately quarantine students who have been exposed to COVID-19 to decrease transmission and prevent outbreaks.
 Additionally, various community members across campus have completed training this summer through Johns Hopkins University to conduct contact tracing in accordance with World Health Organization (WHO) guidelines.

-Our goal is to minimize the possibility of an escalation of positive cases on campus through mitigation, contact tracing, isolation, quarantine, and on-campus testing.
+Our goal is to minimize the possibility of an escalation of positive cases on campus through mitigation, on-campus testing, and contact tracing with quarantine plus isolation.
 As they are identified, all cases will be reported to the state Department of Health for ongoing consultation and guidance.

 The campus COVID-19 leadership team will monitor ongoing COVID-19 related infections and transmissions at the campus, local, and state levels and adjust campus activities accordingly.
 Although there are no industry standards or regulations about conditions that trigger an evacuation of a building, a campus facility, or the campus as a whole, the College will continue to monitor the level of risk and take reasonable precautions as needed to protect students, faculty, and staff.